juliangilg/CCGPGCE/README.md

 # CCGPGCE
-GPflow implementation for the article ""
+GPflow implementation for the article "Generalized cross-entropy for learning from crowds based on correlated chained Gaussian processes"